Rebuilding a quarry business after severe flooding resulting in a $25M equity raise.

 How we turned things around.

-“Our first priority was to conduct a review of their strategic options whilst we implemented a crisis management and stabilisation plan”.
+Our first priority was to conduct a review of their strategic options whilst we implemented a crisis management and business stabilisation plan.

-“We introduced robust cash flow management, negotiated a standstill agreement with their major financier and assisted with implementing payment plans with their major creditors”.
+We introduced robust cash flow management, negotiated a standstill agreement with their major financier and assisted with implementing revised payment plans with their major creditors.

-With these measures in place, a revenue growth strategy was developed to capitalise on industry growth and attract private equity interest.
+With these measures in place a revenue growth strategy was developed to capitalise on industry growth and attract private equity interest.

-With the short term position stabilized we assisted in securing a private equity injection of $25 million.
-This allowed for all bank debt totaling $12 million to be repaid and fund future growth.
+With the short term position stabilised we assisted in securing a private equity injection of $25 million saving the business and securing the jobs of its 75 employees.
+This allowed for all bank debt totaling $12 million to be repaid and to fund future growth.

 In the following 18 months the business grew from $15 million to $60 million in turnover.